Libby Schaaf: ICE alert

-Schaaf alerted city residents to imminent Immigration and Customs Enforcement (ICE) raids in February 2018, earning criticism from some federal authorities.
+Schaaf alerted city residents to imminent Immigration and Customs Enforcement (ICE) raids in February 2018, receiving criticism from some federal authorities.
 She responded, "I was sharing information in a way that was legal and was not obstructing justice, and it was an opportunity to ensure that people were aware of their rights."
 ICE’s acting director Thomas Homan stated that ICE failed to arrest around 800 people because of the alert.

 Guaranteed income for minority residents

-In March 2021, Schaaf announced that non-white, low-income residents of Oakland would receive $500 per month "guaranteed income" for 18 months.
+In March 2021, Schaaf announced that 600 selected non-white, low-income families of Oakland would receive $500 per month "guaranteed income" for 18 months.
 According to the project's website, the income is funded by private philanthropic donations.

+Allegations of campaign finance violations

+After she left office, Schaaf was accused of a pattern of campaign finance violations following an investigation by the Oakland Public Ethics Commission.
+Schaaf and the Commission agreed to a settlement in October 2024.

+Campaign for state treasurer

+On January 11, 2024, Schaaf announced a run for California state treasurer in the 2026 election.
+She suspended her campaign in August 2025 and endorsed Eleni Kounalakis.

 Personal life

 Schaaf is Jewish.
 She lives in Oakland with her husband Salvatore Fahey.
-They have two children, Dominic Fahey and Lena.
+They have two children, Dominic and Lena.

 Charitable work

-Schaaf co-founded the nonprofit Oakland Cares, which organized and implemented hundreds of volunteer community improvement projects across the city.
-She also built and ran the first centralized volunteer program for Oakland public schools at the Marcus Foster Institute.
-She serves on the Leadership Council at Kiva, a non-profit organization that allows people to lend money via the Internet to low-income entrepreneurs and students in over 80 countries.
+Schaaf co-founded the nonprofit Oakland Cares.
+She also built and ran a centralized volunteer program for Oakland public schools at the Marcus Foster Institute.
+She has been on the Leadership Council at Kiva, a non-profit organization that allows people to lend money via the Internet to low-income entrepreneurs and students in over 80 countries.

 Electoral history

-Since 2010, Oakland elections have utilized ranked choice voting.
+Since 2010, Oakland elections have used ranked choice voting.